the1lab/1lab/src/Cat/Total.lagda.md

     has-よ-adj : さ ⊣ よ
   open module さ = Cat.Functor.Reasoning さ using () renaming (F₀ to さ₀; F₁ to さ₁) public
 ```

+## Motivation

+Total categories represent a particularly nice site in which to do
+logic, as they are a reflective subcategory of their category of
+presheaves.
+In particular, total categories are cocomplete with many
+useful limits.
+However, a category being total is a slightly weaker
+requirement than a category being a topos, as all topoi are both total
+and cototal.

 ## Free objects relative to よ